 How To Search Flight Rates

-I will enter the airport/city to and from information along with the dates needed and then search to see if the published rate is lower than the booked rate.
-A similar process, if I find a lower rate for a booked reservation, I will then go to the airline website and rebook the flight.
+I will enter the airport/city to and from the information along with the dates needed and then search to see if the published rate is lower than the booked rate.
+In a similar process, if I find a lower rate for a booked reservation, I will then go to the airline website and rebook the flight.

 Note: Southwest rates are not listed on Google.com/flights.
 Nevertheless, it is one of the easiest airlines to check if a flight price has changed.